 Ditch those Game of Thrones blues, we are already looking to the next season to get our fill of Westeros.
-Season eight will be the last in the GoT franchise and E!
-News recently revealed that the final 6 episodes will air in April 2019 *sobs* and now we have a sneak peek at the trailer...
+Season eight will be the last in the GoT franchise and the final 6 episodes will air on 19 April 2019.
+So damn soon!

 It comes after Entertainment Weekly gave an exclusive insight into how the season will begin, with the final season "opening at Winterfell with an episode that contains plenty of callbacks to the show's pilot," Ok, we're listening.

 "Instead of King Robert's procession arriving, it's Daenerys and her army.
 What follows is a thrilling and tense intermingling of characters — some of whom have never previously met, many who have messy histories — as they all prepare to face the inevitable invasion of the Army of the Dead."

 This could be about to get reeaallllllly good.

 HBO recently released the first teeny tiny teaser clip of the final season.
 By teeny tiny, we mean it is literally a three second clip amongst HBO's trailer for it's 2019 releases, including True Detective and Big Little Lies.

 Alongside some seriously atmospheric shots, there is a frosty reunion between Sansa and Jon Snow, a lot of fighting talk about the final GOT battle for power.
 However, it's safe to say it's going to be bigger and better than EVER before.

 Before season seven was aired, Kit Harington told Jimmy Kimmel Live! that they filmed multiple scenarios with characters that won’t actually meet and it seems the same will be done for season eight to ensure that there will not be any spoilers.